 One of the downsides to ageing is that we become more and more vulnerable as we grow older.
 A new study, supported by the World Health Organisation and published in the Lancet Global Health, has found that around 1 in 6 older people worldwide experience some form of abuse linked to their age.
 The research is drawn from evidence gathered in 52 studies across 28 nations, encompassing a range of low, middle and high income populations.

-The abuse suffrered by the elderly is wide ranging and includes the following types:
+The abuse suffered by the elderly is wide ranging and includes the following types:

 - sexual abuse (0.9%).

-The figures are higher than had been previously thought and indicate the extent of the problem we are now facing.
+These figures are much higher than had been previously thought and indicate the extent of the problem of elder abuse we are now facing in the UK.

-Our abuse lawyers are experienced at dealing with claims arising from the abuse of the elderly.
-This can include claims against institutions as well as individuals and claims against the Government’s Criminal Injuries Compensation Authority.
-If you or someone you know has suffered elder abuse please contact us for a free confidential discussion on 0808 139 1597or email us at elizabeth.duncan@Sleeblackwell.co.uk.
+Our abuse lawyers are experienced at dealing with compensation claims arising from the abuse of the elderly.
+This can include claims against institutions as well as individuals and also claims against the government’s Criminal Injuries Compensation Authority, all of which can usually be dealt with on a no win, no fee basis.